Sonosfera

 Loading your music experience...

 Canadian salons: Entandem (SOCAN/Re:Sound) letters aren't spam.
-See how music licensing works, what you pay, and how to legally bypass the CAD 350 fee.
+See how music licensing works, what you pay, and how a catalogue-cleared route changes the admin.

 On this page